Route 66 Bridge

 A Link to the Past, a Path to the Future

-Route 66 once carried motorists more than 2,400 miles from Chicago to Los Angeles.
-At its height, the historic Meramec River Bridge welcomed millions of travelers as they crossed Missouri along the “Main Street of America.”
-Restoring this landmark will preserve its legacy while giving it new life and purpose.
+Stretching more than 2,400 miles from Chicago to Los Angeles, Route 66 was once America’s most iconic highway.
+At its peak, the historic Meramec River Bridge carried millions of travelers across Missouri along this legendary “Main Street of America.”
+Restoring this landmark will preserve its rich heritage while giving it new life and purpose.

-Our goal is to restore the bridge and re-establish its role as part of the region’s larger greenway system.
-The revitalized structure will reconnect both sides of Route 66 State Park and expand access to the visitor center for hikers, cyclists, and boaters.
-Already recognized internationally by Route 66 travelers and architecture enthusiasts, the bridge has the potential to become a catalyst for new outdoor recreation opportunities and future development—ensuring this historic treasure continues to inspire generations to come.
+Our vision is to restore the bridge and re-establish it as a vital part of the region’s greenway system.
+Once revitalized, it will reconnect both sides of Route 66 State Park and expand access to the visitor center for hikers, cyclists, and boaters alike.
+Already celebrated by international Route 66 travelers and admired by architecture enthusiasts, the bridge has the potential to spark new recreation opportunities and economic growth—ensuring this historic treasure continues to connect, inspire, and endure for generations to come.

 Preserving, Restoring & Protecting

-Preserving this landmark carries a sense of urgency.
-The truss has an estimated lifespan of only seven more years.
-Originally slated for demolition in 2017 due to advanced deterioration, the bridge was spared when Missouri State Parks assumed ownership—granting it a temporary reprieve from the wrecking ball.
+But its future is uncertain.
+Engineers estimate the truss has only seven years of structural life left.
+Once slated for demolition in 2017, the bridge was spared when Missouri State Parks assumed ownership—granting it a temporary reprieve from destruction.

-Today, we have the opportunity to restore the bridge as a vital connection for walkers and cyclists in Route 66 State Park.
-With additional funding, we can protect this historic structure and transform it into a lasting cultural and recreational asset for Missouri and beyond.
+Now, we have a critical opportunity to secure its future.
+With restoration, the bridge can once again serve as a vital link for walkers and cyclists in Route 66 State Park.
+With community support and additional funding, we can protect this landmark and transform it into a lasting cultural and recreational asset for Missouri—and for generations of travelers along America’s most famous road.

 An Architectural Beauty

-The Warren Truss, patented in 1848 by James Warren and Theobald Manzani, uses a precise arrangement of equilateral triangles—top and bottom “chords” connected by vertical posts and diagonals—to stiffen and strengthen the roadbed.
-The Meramec River Bridge reflects this ingenuity in its three-span structure, totaling 1,008 feet in length and 30 feet in width.
+The Warren Truss—patented in 1848 by James Warren and Theobald Manzani—employs a precise arrangement of equilateral triangles, with top and bottom chords connected by vertical posts and diagonals, to stiffen and strengthen the roadbed.
+The Meramec River Bridge embodies this ingenuity in its three-span structure, stretching 1,008 feet in length and 30 feet in width.

-Recognized on the National Register of Historic Places, the bridge embodies both engineering excellence and functional beauty.
-Preserving it will honor its legacy while giving new life and purpose as a cultural and recreational landmark for generations to come.
+Recognized on the National Register of Historic Places, the bridge stands as a testament to engineering excellence and functional beauty.
+Preserving it will honor its legacy while giving it new life as a cultural and recreational landmark for generations to come.

-A renewed Route 66 Meramec River Bridge will immediately create a convenient east- west connection within the park, providing access to the trails and other natural resources on the 424 acres and also improving logistics for park staff.
-In addition, the dramatic typography around the site allows for impressive outlook and viewing opportunities.
+A restored Route 66 Meramec River Bridge will create an immediate east-west connection within the park, opening access to trails, natural resources, and the park’s 424 acres, while also improving logistics for park staff.